baidu-research/DeepBench/README.md

-Recurrent layers are usually made up of some combination of the above operations and also simpler operations such as unary or binary operations which aren't very compute intensive and generally are a small percentage of overall runtime.
+Recurrent layers are usually made up of some combination of the above operations and also simpler operations such as unary or binary operations which aren't very compute intensive and generally constitute a small percentage of overall runtime.
 However, the GEMM and convolution operations are relatively small in recurrent layers, so the cost of these smaller operations can become significant.
 This is especially true if there